Tacoma Rainiers Game Notes - vs. Round Rock

 - Tacoma Rainiers Game Notes - vs. Round Rock - Tacoma Rainiers

-- Rainiers Win Season Opener 6-1 Over Round Rock - Tacoma Rainiers
+- Rainiers Capitalize on Three Round Rock Errors to Take 3-1 Victory - Tacoma Rainiers

-- Big Sixth Inning Boosts El Paso Over Bees on Opening Day - Salt Lake Bees
+- Salt Lake's Early Homers, Late Heroics Secure First Win of the Year - Salt Lake Bees

+- Tawa Shows off the Power, Reno Taken Down by Las Vegas in 10-3 Defeat - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.